-It takes photos, it sends messages, it can even keep you entertained with little birds who seem a little disgruntled but the following apps for backpackers will help turn your smartphone into a powerful tool for travel too.
+It takes photos, sends messages and can keep you entertained with games and bingeworthy series.
+But these best travel apps for backpackers will turn your smartphone into a powerful tool for travel too.

 - 1 Backpacking Life Before Smartphones